'What a farce': Links Ave petition presentation called to abrupt halt

 "We understand it is causing significant disruption to people's lives."

-Other byelection candidates who attended the meeting included Cameron Luxton of ACT, and Sam Uffindel of National.
+Other byelection candidates who attended the meeting included Cameron Luxton of ACT, and Sam Uffindell of National.